Blending the jungle and the coast, with a hefty slice of ruins thrown in, Tulum is a popular destination on the Mayan Riviera.

 Travelling solo?
 A friendly boutique hotel might be the best way to make some friends and treat yourself.
 Especially if you’ve been travelling solo for a long time!

-At this gorgeous studio in Los Amigos Tulum, you’ll have access to a rooftop pool with a daybed, a great spot to meet other travellers.
-It’s also close to the restaurants and bars of the centre, meaning you’ll never feel like you’re on your own!
+At this gorgeous studio in Los Amigos Tulum, you’ll have access to a private rooftop plunge pool with a daybed, a great spot to meet other travellers.
+It’s also close to the restaurants and bars in the centre, meaning you’ll never feel like you’re on your own!

 Best Short Term Rental for Couples | La Petite Bang Bao & Spa

 Looking for your own private slice of paradise with your other half?
-Then we have found the place for you!
-This private villa is perfect for couples, thanks to a king bed and your very own private swimming pool.
+Then I have found the place for you!
+This private villa is perfect for couples, thanks to a king bed and your very own private pool.

 Of course, there are also sun loungers for two, a table where you can enjoy a drink, and a hammock which is probably big enough for you to cosy up together!

-It’s just a short drive to Tulum’s beaches, as well as the centre’s restaurants and shops, but you will not be disturbed while you’re here.
+It’s in a quiet location, just a short drive to Tulum beach, as well as the centre’s restaurants and shops, but you will not be disturbed while you’re here.
 Just perfect for family time.

-Airbnb Luxe properties are the most luxurious and beautiful on the platform, and Villa Verde is no exception!
-It’s not really clear where inside and outside end, and the versatile living spaces make it easier to appreciate your natural surroundings no matter where you are in the house.
+Airbnb Luxe properties are the most luxurious and beautiful on the platform, and this beachfront villa is no exception!
+It’s not really clear where the inside and outside end, and the versatile living spaces make it easier to appreciate your natural surroundings no matter where you are in the house.

-Not only can you relax around the pool or on the ground floor, but there’s a rooftop patio too.
+Not only can you relax around the tranquil pool or in the outside cabana next to the beach, but there’s a balcony in nearly every room.
 The biggest danger with this house is that you’ll not leave any time aside to explore Tulum and its surroundings!

 Best Cabin in Tulum | Jungle Lodge at Nahouse

-Some cabins you’ll find at the beach, others in the jungle.
+Some cabins you’ll find at Tulum beach, others in the jungle.
 This comfortable jungle lodge is surrounded by the rainforest and allows you to immerse yourself in nature.

 While it’s minimalist, you also get a luxury feeling as there’s lots of space and light in this beautiful property.
 There’s a swimming pool which you can cool off in after a busy day of exploring Tulum’s ruins!